Eric Yu Ph.D.

 Post-Doctoral Fellows - You will hold key responsibilities in a research project team.
 Good research and writing skills are required.
 Excellent vehicle for launching a research career.
 Competitive salaries.
 Teaching duties pay extra.

-Masters Students - The MISt degree offers professional education in the study of information in a multidisciplinary context.
-The Information Systems stream offers the study of computer-based information systems.
+Masters Students - The Master of Information (MI) degree offers professional education in the study of information in a multidisciplinary context.
+A thesis option is available.
+For students interested in specialized interest areas of faculty members, Reading Courses are sometimes offered.

 In my capacity as a cross-appointed Faculty Member at the Department of Computer Science, I also supervise: